-A trader seeks profits from daily market movements in prices.
-As a sole trader, you trade strictly on your own behalf -- you don't trade or invest for others.
-While making a profit is the ultimate goal, a trader's objectives typically involve short-term steps that help achieve the long-term goal.
-Four important trading objectives are understanding one or more markets, developing a trading strategy, establishing how much risk to take and learning money management.
+Traders want to make money from changes in stock prices.
+As a sole trader, you trade strictly on your own behalf — you don't trade or invest for others.
+Making money is the ultimate goal, and some short-term steps can help make that happen.
+Those include understanding one or more markets, developing a trading strategy, establishing how much risk to take and mastering money management.

 Developing a Strategy

 A trading strategy is a set of rules you follow to guide your buying and selling.
 The two broad classes of strategy are fundamental and technical analysis.
 Traders who adopt fundamental analysis buy and sell based upon the financial and economic characteristics of a particular company or market, such as a company's profit outlook or the demand for and supply of a particular commodity.
 In contrast, technical analysts rely on past prices and trading volumes to predict future prices.
 A trader can meld the two approaches by using fundamental analyses to pick securities, but also timing purchases and sales based upon technical analysis.

 An important objective for traders is to understand the risk of losing money on a trade.
 Each market has its own set of general risks, and each asset within a market adds unique risks.
 Some risks involve sudden economic or political events that move entire markets.
 Other risks pertain to a particular company, such as the announcement of a product recall.
 Traders must expose themselves to risk in order to reap a profit, which is the ultimate goal.
 You can use various techniques, such as hedging, to control the amount of risk you undertake.
 Hedging means making two or more related trades with risks that partially offset each other.
 Diversifying your trades over many assets and types of assets helps to lower risks, because some asset prices may go up when others go down.